 Why Does Menopause Impair Sleep?

-Although menopause doesn't occur until later in life, you may start to see the first signs of it in your late 30s and early 40s - namely, insomnia.
+Although menopause doesn't occur until later in life, you may start to see the first signs of it in your late 30s and early 40s — namely, insomnia.
 Many women start to complain to their doctors around this time that they have a hard time falling asleep or wake up frequently throughout the night.
-This is because perimenopause and, eventually, menopause cause your ovaries to stop producing as much estrogen and progesterone, which is a hormone that produces sleep.
-Even though you're not fully in the menopausal stage at this time, you'll start to notice that it is approaching if you suddenly have trouble sleeping when you never did before.
+This is because perimenopause and eventually, menopause cause your ovaries to stop producing as much estrogen and progesterone, which are hormones that produce sleep.
+Even though you may not be fully in menopause at this time, you'll start to notice that it is approaching if you suddenly have trouble sleeping when you never did before.

 Another reason for menopause insomnia is because of hot flashes.
 This is likely a symptom that you've already heard of, as it is the most well-known side effect of menopause.
 The sudden, unexpected surge of adrenaline not only makes your brain feel like it's working a mile a minute, it also causes you to feel overheated and even sweaty, which can be very disruptive to sleep.

 How to Treat Menopausal Insomnia or Hot Flashes

 If you're suffering from menopause insomnia, you're likely also wondering how to treat it.
 Unfortunately, there is no steadfast cure for this type of sleep deprivation, but there are a few things that you can do to make yourself more comfortable while you're struggling to find sleep.

 If you're having trouble sleeping because of hot flashes, lowering the temperature and taking precautions against night sweats are both great ways to make yourself more comfortable.
 Doctors recommend sleeping in a room that is two to three degrees cooler than the temperature you keep it at during the daytime, as humans tend to overheat during the night.